gianludam/AI_Project/README.md

 -Enter a question to receive an answer
 -Use the sidebar to upload PDFs and ingest documents into the vector store

+##

+This project is licensed under the Apache License, Version 2.0.
+See the [LICENSE](LICENSE) file for details.

 ## Project Structure
 ```graphql